-- Relation of density to income categories.
-The following assumptions were used to determine the income categories according to the allowed densities for each site: - Lower-Income Sites.
-Sites that allow a density greater than 20 units per acre and at least 16 units per acre were inventoried as feasible for lower-income (low- and very low-income) residential development in accordance with the market-based analysis included in this housing element.
-This includes sites with the zoning below:
+• Relation of density to income categories.
+The following assumptions were used to determine the income categories according to the allowed densities for each site:

+Lower-income Sites.
+Sites that allow at least 16 units per acre were inventoried as feasible for lower-income (low- and very low-income) residential development in accordance with the market-based analysis included in this housing element.
+This includes sites with the following zoning: